 - when you fill in and return to us a signed client form;

 - when you submit personal information through our website (such as when you send us a message or fill out a form);

 - in person, for example, when you engage with our HelpDesk;

-- when you connect to a third party or connect to our services via a third party, for example, an integration partner; and
+- when you connect to a third party or connect to our services via a third party, for example, an integration partner, a module or third party software or services; and

 - in the course of providing services to you.

 We may also collect information about you from third party suppliers and government database services.

 We store personal information in computer storage facilities and paper-based files.
 We take steps to protect your personal information against loss, unauthorised access, use modification or disclosure.
 Some examples of the steps we take to protect your personal information include: